Samable07/Roundy/README.md

 # Roundy - 润体

 ## English
-***I'M NOT GOOD AT ENGLISH.So `README.md` may have many *Grammatical problem*.I fell SORRY to this!***
-`Roundy` is a kind of fonts which is made by myself.
+`Roundy` is a font with smooth appearance.It may be cute and seems like a hand-wrtiting style.
 It provides 26 English letters and some punctuations.
-It also supports a small number of Chinese characters, Janpanese characters, Russian characters and others.
+It also supports a little characters of Chinese, Janpanese, Russian and other languages.

 If you have any suggestions or just want to report issues, you can tell me in my [Github](https://github.com/Samable07/Roundy/issues) or [Bilibili](https://space.bilibili.com/662448670).
 Thanks for your support!